 For many Albertans, dry is is a chronic and painful condition.
 For others, it comes and goes intermittently and for seemingly no reason.
 Working together, we will help you determine the cause of your dry eye and help you to manage its symptoms and improve your quality of life.

 Alberta, with an arid climate and high altitudes, is a hub where dry eye flourishes.
-As dry eye is often influenced by allergens and ambient air quality, we see a lot of people in Grande Prairie with dry eye symptoms- especially in the spring and summer months.
+As dry eye is often influenced by allergens and ambient air quality, we see a lot of people in Grande Prairie with dry eye symptoms- especially in the cold winter months.

 Today there are a variety of effective treatments for dry eye.
 The continuous improvement of available technology as well as a greater understanding of dry eye and its causes has resulted in many different types of effective treatment.

 Visit us for help with your dry eye symptoms.
 We will work with you to determine the cause and find the best way to treat and manage its symptoms.

 Request an appointment to speak to a dry eye expert.
 We will assess your symptoms, determine its cause, and find you relief from dry eye’s symptoms.

 When your body is unable to properly lubricate your eye, the resulting condition is called dry eye.
 This lack of lubrication may be due to your body not producing enough tears, or the tears the body does produce being of poor quality (they evaporate too quickly).

 To diagnose dry eye, we examine the eye carefully during a comprehensive exam.
 We may be able to diagnose your dry eye right away, or we may require the use of more specialised tests (such as the Schirmer test) to determine tear quantity and quality.